skyl/bonsai/the-software-is-the-product.md

 # The Software is the Product

 Your software is your product.
-No amount of clicking around in some wiki software or project management web-app will result in an improvement to _your_ software product.
-For your software to improve and grow, you must make changes to your software.
+No amount of uploading specs or spreadsheets to the corporate file share or clicking around in some project management web-app will directly result in an improvement to _your_ software product.
+For your software to improve and grow, change must be delivered.
 Processes should only be implemented and continued which facilitate changing your software.
 If a process does not help your team make the software better, eliminate the process.